ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

   }
 ```

-2. Reference the styles.css file in the index.html:
+2. Update your `index.html` file to use `styles.css` as shown below:

 ```html
 <!DOCTYPE html>